 Instructions

-- Roll the tofu cubes in the corn starch.
-Heat the sesame oil in a large pan and fry the tofu for about 4 minutes.
+- Heat the sesame oil in a large pan and fry the tofu for about 4 minutes.
 Add one teaspoon of soy sauce and cook for another minute.
 Sprinkle with 1 teaspoon of sesame seeds.
 Put aside.

-- Add some water in the pan (about 2 tablespoons) and sauté the garlic for 2 minutes.
-Then add the spinach and put a lid on the pan.
+- In the same pan, cook the mushrooms on high heat for about 5 minutes.
+After 3 minutes add the garlic.
+Deglaze with one teaspoon of soy sauce.
+Set aside.
+Add some water in the pan (about 2 tablespoons), add the spinach, and put a lid on the pan.
 Cook for about 2 minutes or until the spinach wilts.
 Season with salt and cayenne pepper and add another 1/2 teaspoon of soy sauce.
 Sprinkle with one teaspoon of sesame seeds.

 - Serve everything in a bowl together with the rice and the gochujang sauce.
 Sprinkle with the remaining sesame seeds.
 Enjoy!